 Additionally, culturally the bride is expected to be a virgin at the time of the wedding but NOT the bridegroom.

 And finally a differentiation between “Natural contraceptives [sic] methods & Artificial contraceptive methods.”
 The student declares that natural contraceptive method are…natural contraceptive methods!
 If I had to guess, the students were probably not taught about the withdrawal method, for example, and the full details of what it entails because either the the teacher may have been too embarrassed to go into the details or the curriculum simply does NOT require it.

 So, when pretty much the only thing that Nepali students are taught is to memorize questions and pre-set answers to such questions, of course, neither of the two really need to make any sense, and they don’t!
-The red tick marks of course indicating that the teacher has deemed them correct!
+The red tick marks of course indicating that the teacher has deemed them correct just goes to show that!
 As long as the students memorize them, they will be in good standing for tests and examinations.

 The image below is that of an undergraduate paper.
 Though for a different subject, I am sure you can see the correspondence between the above and it, both in terms of the horrendous English and others.
 I couldn’t stop shaking my head when I first came across it.
 Read it and see if you also can’t!

 Apart from the abysmal language, just a few comments from my side about the paper.
 The examiner loves the word “about.”
 The paper actually encourages the students to “give their answer in their own words as far as practicable.”
 The markscheme for most “Group B” questions, to me, makes no sense.
 But then again, I am willing to concede that that maybe more a reflection of my lack of knowledge and understanding of the subject rather than anything else.
 And, finally, why would you have questions (referred to grandly as “Analytical Questions”) that are worth 15 marks in a sit-down examination?!